shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 ```

 __NOTE:__  All of the output seen below is based on the default values from the included configuration files.
 If you changed the default values, your results may differ slightly.
+In addition to inventory events, you will see "heartbeat" messages.
+You can ignore those for now.

 1. ### Tag arrival in BackStock
     At this point, remove one tag from hiding and place it nearby the BackStock sensor.